ketanbhatt/block-slack-users/README.md

 4. You can block multiple users or bots by specifying their User IDs separated by `,`.
 5. Make sure you want to make Slack a happy place again.
 6. Save!

+##### Warning (from Slack, although the developer here does not, in any way, even accesses your data)
+_This extension is not officially supported by Slack and is not listed in the Slack App Directory.
+Your data — including messages, files, and profile information for all workspace members — may be exposed to the developer, so understand the risks before installation._